 Thenford Church is dedicated to St Mary the Virgin.
 According to Pevsner, the round-arched south doorway and the south aisle can be dated to around 1200; the north arcade is about 100 years later.
-The 13th century chancel appears to have been lengthened, probably in the 14th century, when the bell tower was probably added.
+The 13th century chancel appears to have been lengthened, probably in the 14th century, and the bell tower was probably added at that time.
 Restoration work was carried out at the beginning of the 18th century and again in the last quarter of the 19th century, which was when the north porch was added, but the church remains largely free of unsympathetic ‘improvements’.

 Particularly worthy of note are the two early 15th century stained glass windows in the east window of the north aisle, depicting St Christopher and St Anne with the Virgin.
 The monumental effigy in the north aisle is to Fulk Wodhull; it dates to 1613.